thnnx/Proj_BikeCycleShare/README.md

-# Proj_BikeCycleShare
+# Bike-Cycle-Share

 ## Objectives

-Identify the difference on how the Member and Casual rider use Cyclistic bikes differently
+<b>Identify the difference on how the Member and Casual rider use Cyclistic bikes differently</b>

   - How frequent Member and Casual rider use bike in a Month and Day of week